ishampho/Banana-Sales-Analysis/README.md

 1. In order to increase the company's revenue, Banana needs to upsell non-paying customers especially those in the "high" priority  upsell opportunities group.
 2. A reduction in the enterprise sales share compared to that of business and premium could be corrected by creating strategies to encourage customers in this segment.
 3. Next month, the sales team would need a 24% growth rate to hit $100,000 in revenue.
 This canbe achieved by increasing the subscription prices of the upsell oppurtunity given that the number of subscrition upgrade does not reduce more than 5% premium,3% for business and 2% for enterprise subscriptions at prices of $15,
-$35 and $33 each respectively.( Further results of the relationship between manipulation of prices against the % drop in demand canbe checked in the scenerio analysis workbook).Of course, scenarios are not real world data, so while they can help drive strategy, they must be tested against the real world.
+$35 and $33 each respectively.( Further results of the relationship between manipulation of prices against the % drop in demand canbe checked in the scenerio analysis worksheet).Of course, scenarios are not real world data, so while they can help drive strategy, they must be tested against the real world.

 ### Reference
 www.datacamp.com